dee-kap/deekap/content/blog/2024-02-11-meta-project-restore/index.md

 date: 2024-02-11
 featured_image: "bob.png"
 tags: ["Blogging"]
+draft: true
 ---

-I was browsing through some old files stored on an external disk and I found some of my old writings.
+While browsing through some old files on an external disk, I found some of old writings.
+The files I found were from year 2005 when I was involved with WinFX which eventually became .NET Framework 3.0.

 When I started this blog, I wrote a [post](/few-thoughts-on-blogging/) in which I mentioned about my past blogging adventures.
 While browsing through those files, I realized that I started blogging in 2005.
 At that time I was involved with WinFX which eventually became Microsoft .NET 3.0.